 "My colleagues and I are dedicated to unraveling the connection between media and technology use and people's thoughts, emotions and behaviors." -- Dr. Nancy Cheever

 Dr. Cheever has been a professor and researcher since 2004.
 Before that she taught part time media courses while working as a print journalist.
 She has played classical piano since she was 6.

 Teaching, research, academic writing, writing for popular media, speaking, consulting, administration.

 Nancy A. Cheever, Ph.D. is a Professor and Chair of the Communications Department at California State University Dominguez Hills.
-She teaches courses in media writing, research, theory and methods, media psychology, and reporting and information gathering.
+She is the recipient of the 2018 Presidential Outstanding Professor Award at CSUDH, where she teaches courses in media writing, research, theory and methods, media psychology, and reporting and information gathering.

 Dr. Cheever is a teacher, writer, researcher, speaker and consultant who specializes in media psychology, a burgeoning field that examines the media’s role in shaping individuals’ attitudes, opinions, behaviors, and identity formation.
 A former newspaper journalist and magazine editor, Dr. Cheever draws on her professional journalism experience to inform many of her varied research projects.